binlecode/example-todo-fastapi/README.md

 - Use pydantic model to validate request body and response data
 - Fastapi built-in OAuth 2 password flow user authentication support, it is used in this app for token based access control
-- jinja2 template + tailwindcss for frontend html
+- jinja2 template + flowbite with tailwindcss for frontend html
   - jquery ajax call to REST API endpoints for data
 - web session based user authentication and login flow
 - web user session management with starsession middleware